TylerBeach/TylerBeach/README.md

 # Hi, I'm Tyler! 👋
 <h3 align="left">A Computer Science student with a strong love for frogs 🐸</h3>

-- 🔭 I’m currently working on revamping my website!
+- 🔭 I’m currently working on revamping my website using Next and Tailwind!

 - 🌱 I’m currently learning **Android Development**, **Digital Image Processing** and **Neovim!**